Zoran Milanović: 2024 parliamentary election

 On 15 March 2024, Milanović announced his candidacy for the office of Prime Minister on the SDP list in the parliamentary election.
 However, the Constitutional Court ruled that Milanović may not be a candidate nor could he actively participate in support of the SDP during the election campaign, unless he resigns from the presidency.
 In response, Milanović described the ruling as "done in a gangster way".
 In the election held in April, Milanović's Rivers of Justice coalition placed second in the election, precluding his chances of becoming prime minister.

 2024–25 presidential election

 Milanović ran for a second presidential term in December 2024.
 Despite coming at first place, he narrowly failed to win an outright majority with 49% of the vote, resulting in a runoff election in January 2025 against Dragan Primorac of the HDZ.
 Milanović proceeded to win the runoff, gaining 74.69% of the votes, making him the president of Croatia once again.
 Milanović's share of the vote was the highest for a presidential candidate in Croatia since independence in 1991.

-It’s worth noting, however, that the turnout stood at only 44%, the lowest since Croatia gained independence in 1991.
+The turnout rate of 44% was the lowest since Croatia gained independence in 1991.